riyakul/building_code_analyzer/README.md

 ## Usage

-1. Start the Streamlit app:
+1. Start the Streamlit application:
 ```bash
 streamlit run ifc_analyzer.py
 ```

-2. Open your web browser and navigate to the URL shown in the terminal (usually http://localhost:8501)
+2. Open your web browser and navigate to the provided URL (typically http://localhost:8501)

 3. Use the application:
-   - Upload an IFC or JSON file using the sidebar
+   - Select your location from the sidebar
-   - Enter natural language queries in the search box
+   - Enter search queries in the search box
+   - Upload IFC or JSON files for custom specifications
-   - View component templates and requirements
+   - View component requirements and specifications
-   - Explore extracted information in tables and expandable sections

-## Query Examples
+## Search Examples

+- "Show me wall requirements"
+- "What are the door dimensions"
-- "Show me all walls with height greater than 3m"
+- "Show me fire rating requirements for columns"
-- "Find beams with specific material properties"
-- "List columns with load-bearing capacity"
+- "What are the ventilation requirements for spaces"
-- "Display slab thickness requirements"
+- "Show me sprinkler spacing requirements"

-## Supported Components
+## Component Types

+The application supports various IFC components including:

+### Architectural
+- IfcWall
+- IfcWindow
+- IfcDoor
+- IfcStair
+- IfcRoof
+- IfcSlab
+- IfcRailing
+- IfcCurtainWall

+### MEP
+- IfcPipe
+- IfcDuctSegment
+- IfcLightFixture
+- IfcSanitaryTerminal
+- IfcFireSuppressionTerminal
-- Walls (IfcWall)
+- IfcElectricDistributionBoard

+### Spatial
-- Beams (IfcBeam)
+- IfcSpace
-- Columns (IfcColumn)
+- IfcZone

+### Structural
-- Slabs (IfcSlab)
+- IfcBeam

-Each component includes:
-- Properties (dimensions, materials)
+- IfcColumn
-- Quantities (area, volume, weight)
-- Relationships with other building elements

 ## Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- buildingSMART for IFC specifications
+- Various building code authorities for requirements and specifications